peteroupc/classic-wallpaper/README.md

     - Up to eight colors from the VGA palette.
     - 216-color "web safe" palette (each color component is a multiple of 51).[^3]
     - 216-color "web safe" palette plus VGA palette.[^3]
+    - The VGA palette plus each "half-and-half mixture" [^6] of any two colors in the palette, for a total of 98 unique colors (each color component is 0, 64, 128, or 192; or each color component is 0, 128, or 255; or each color component is 96 or 160; or each color component is 96 or 224).
+    - The canonical CGA palette plus each "half-and-half mixture" [^6] of any two colors in the palette, for a total of 85 unique colors.
     - The 64 colors displayable by EGA monitors (each color component is 0, 85, 170, or 255).[^3]
     - Up to 16 colors from the "web safe" palette.
     - Up to 16 colors from the "web safe" and VGA palettes.